-Sales to individual customers constituting over 10% of total revenue for the years ended December 31, 2020 and 2019, totaled 60% and 69%, respectively.
-As of December 31, 2020 and 2019, 49% and 43%, respectively, of the ending balance of notes and accounts receivable were accounted for by those customers.
+Sales to individual customers constituting over 10% of total revenue for the years ended December 31, 2021 and 2020, totaled 72% and 60%, respectively.
+As of December 31, 2021 and 2020, 45% and 49%, respectively, of the ending balance of accounts receivable were accounted for by those customers.
 The Group periodically evaluates these customers' financial position and the possibility of recovery of related accounts receivable to lower credit risk.